How Many Creative Geniuses Would an Immigration Ban Turn Away?

-However, Charles Proteus Steinmetz, who would go on to become one of the most creative (and unknown) minds of his time, was not so lucky.
+Charles Proteus Steinmetz would go on to become one of the most creative (and unknown) minds of his time, and he barely made it through Ellis Island.

 Steinmetz arrived at Ellis Island on June 1, 1889, from Switzerland, barely speaking English, standing only four feet tall with hip dysplasia and severe curvature of the spine (they used the term hunchback at that time).

 When he limped up to the immigration officer at Ellis Island, Steinmetz was immediately denied admission to our country.

 A traveling companion appealed to the officer with the argument that Steinmetz was a creative genius who would help make American great.
 The officer scoffed and waved Steinmetz through the door.

 Steinmetz is probably one of the most amazing and interesting people that no one knows about, and this is the type of person we would have lost with Trump’s immigration ban.

 I teach corporate creativity, and I repeatedly see how immigration produces the type of diversity that propels teams to the highest level of creative problem solving and innovation.” — Curtis Panasuk

 Standing here with Albert Einstein and Nikola Tesla (all immigrants), Steinmetz was christened the father of Electrical Engineering in America.

 As an example of Steinmetz’s wit, when Henry Ford complained about a $10,000 bill involving a chalk mark to redesign a massive generator, Steinmetz provided an itemized statement that read, “Putting the chalk mark on generator, $1, and knowing where to put the chalk mark, $9,999.”

 Steinmetz had solved the equations to locate the faulty wiring, then climbed a ladder to the top of the generator and marked a chalk X where the Ford engineers should fix the wiring.